jvrojas/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R: Script with code used to merge training and test data, label based on subjects and activities, calculate averages and generate tidy_data.txt.

-Code book.md: modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information
+Code book.txt: modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information